 As My‑re left and gave Ssskah’s order to General Pol, he said, “Get to work and no more visitors.”

-“As ordered, another round of Mushroom Meads,” My-re said and delivered the drinks to the Shewish giant Gromp, and his two sizable companions.
+“As ordered, another round of Mushroom Meads,” My‑re said, delivering the drinks to the Shewish giant Gromp and his two sizable companions.
 “It’s good to see you in person once again.”

 “I was on a fishing trip,” My‑re said.